Salesforce MCP Server Setup Guide

 Token Security

-Section titled “Token Security”- Access tokens encrypted with KMS before storage
+Section titled “Token Security”- Access and refresh tokens are encrypted with KMS before storage

 - DynamoDB table encrypted at rest